 Érard Frères et Co.
 1800

-This simple square piano was made by Érard Freres et Co. in Paris in 1800.
+This simple and charming square piano was made by Érard Freres et Co. in Paris in 1800.
 The case with its original legs is made in mahogany with simple brass inlays.

 The nameboard is signed with: